A-Z of General Show Information

 2) enter password: Events@MK

 Any exhibitors who require a stable full time connection to the internet for their exhibition activities are advised to order a hard line connection to ensure functionality.
-Please complete the request form here or contact Mollie Hockaday on 01908 364297 or email email@example.com.
+Please contact Mollie Hockaday at the Marshall Arena to organise this on 01908 364297 or email email@example.com.

-Any company proposing to use lasers must inform Emma Cash immediately as there are strict regulations in place for the use in exhibition space.
+Any company proposing to use lasers must inform Sharon Yandell immediately as there are strict regulations in place for the use in exhibition space.
 As a rule, 28 days notice is required.